 A hybrid tech solution, the steno mask, which uses a human voice to “assist” a voice recognition software (which can be AI-driven) performing realtime transcription

-Online deposition “concierge” services that provide streaming audio, video, transcription, and transcript, for an hourly rate – these services may not have qualified court reporters on staff (caveat emptor)
+Online deposition “concierge” services that provide streaming audio, video, transcription, and transcript, for an hourly rate – these services may not have certified court reporters on staff (caveat emptor).

 Why are there so many non-traditional options emerging?
 Who has the power?
 There’s a useful model for analyzing competition in an industry, Porter’s Five Forces.
 I’ll shorthand it here.

 Customers.
 Courts, law firms, and corporations.
-Powerful, with lots of cash.
+Also powerful, with lots of cash.

 Threat of new entrants.
 Low.
 There aren’t enough new human court reporters entering the market.

 Competition.
 Medium.
-Freelancers may be a threat to official reporters.
+Freelancers may be a threat to certified reporters.
 Remote freelancers challenge local reporters.

 Threat of substitute products.
 I.e., non-certified or non-human.
 Extremely powerful.
-Alternatives to traditional synchronous, official stenographer/court reporters are already being adopted around the country.
+Alternatives to traditional synchronous, certified court reporters are already being adopted around the country.
 See above.

 Demand will only continue to increase.
 The supply of certified, degreed reporters is decreasing, and while powerful, they cannot stop their customers from going to substitutes.
 The substitute solutions are already here.